TimTwigg/Research/README.md

 Minecraft Accessability Research Project aiming to allow visually impaired people to play the game or specfic preset scenarios of the game.

-## App
+## Run the Interface

-Use App.py to create custom versions of minecraft challenges.
+Run `main.py` to start the server and web interface.